jegly/self-supporting-code/README.md

 3. **Corrects** by growing toward the light source

 No external controller tells the tree to bend.
 The **awareness is structural**—cells on the shaded side grow faster, creating curvature.
 The middle ground (⊙) is the tree's ability to sense the difference between light and dark sides and adjust accordingly.

+**Liquid neural networks** (Hasani et al., MIT, 2020–2023, now commercialised through Liquid AI) are the engineered realisation of this principle.
+Unlike standard neural networks that freeze their dynamics after training, liquid networks are governed by continuous-time ODEs whose internal state adapts based on incoming signals—they literally bend toward information the way a plant bends toward light.
+They are dramatically more robust to noise and distributional shift than standard architectures, and their behaviour under input changes is smooth rather than brittle.
+The self-supporting system and the liquid network share the same biological ancestor: heliotropism as a design principle.

 **In code:**